shanegriffiths/starter/README.md

 ### Background

-The styleguide we use is a custom, re-themed version of [Aigis](https://pxgrid.github.io/aigis/).
+The style guide we use is a custom, re-themed version of [Aigis](https://pxgrid.github.io/aigis/).

 ### Structure

-The styleguide template structure loosely follows that of Brad Frost's [Pattern Lab](http://patternlab.io/about.html), in that we take inspiration for the following template levels:
+The style guide template structure loosely follows that of Brad Frost's [Pattern Lab](http://patternlab.io/about.html), in that we take inspiration for the following template levels:

 - **Base** - This represents the atomic level (base styles)
 - **Components** - This represents the modular UI components
 - **Layout** - This represents structural framework components

+### Config

+There is a `styleguide_config.yml` file that dictates: where the style guide will search for references, the destination directory, and which assets get compiled into the destination.

+- **source:** - This references where you keep your working sass files.
+- **dest:** - This is the destination folder for the generated style guide, if this changes you will need to update the `deploy-styleguide` script in the `package.json`.
+- **dependencies:** - This will reference your destination folder for compiled assets: css, js, images etc.

 ### Usage

-The styleguide is generated through comments in the `.scss` that follow a simple structure detailed below.
-The generation is on-the-fly through `npm run watch` or manual via `npm run styleguide`.
+The style guide is generated through comments in the `.scss` that follow a simple structure detailed below.
+The generation is on-the-fly through `yarn run watch` or manual via `yarn run styleguide`.

-There is a boolean flag in the gulpfile incase you would rather not use the styleguide.
+There is a boolean flag in the gulpfile incase you would rather not use the style guide.

 ~~~
 /*